bergtobias/bergtobias/README.md

 ## 🌟 About Me
 - 🔍 **Role**: Business Analyst with a knack for bridging gaps between tech and business.
 - 💻 **Hobby**: In my free time, I dive into **full-stack development** with a focus on **Next.js** projects.
-- 🚀 **Dream**: Aspiring to create a **startup** and contribute to innovative ideas in the tech space.

-## 💼 What I Do
-- Translate business needs into technical requirements.
-- Collaborate closely with developers and business teams to ensure seamless communication.

 ## 🛠️ Tech I Enjoy Working With
 - **Frontend**: React, Tailwind CSS